 Tools that automate this documentation in real-time online environments can free up development teams’ time for innovation and accelerating development compliance.
 Some medical device manufacturers offload documentation responsibilities of their platforms’ technology components to a capable IT partner.

-Healthcare and Life Sciences in general seem to face a growing tide of regulatory demands every year, and the medical device manufacturing industry is no exception.
-Combine this with the relentlessly exponential acceleration in the pace of technology, and it’s easy to understand why medical device manufacturers are feeling ever more anxious about being on top of IT compliance and security.
+Healthcare and the life sciences in general seem to face a growing tide of regulatory demands every year, and the medical device manufacturing industry is no exception.
+Combine this with the relentlessly exponential acceleration in the pace of technology, and it’s easy to understand why medical device manufacturers are feeling increasingly anxious about being on top of IT compliance and security.

 This applies not only to announced or unannounced MDSAP (Medical Device Single Audit Program) events administered by the FDA, but to company-specific QMS requirements for certifications such as ISO 13485.

 In particular, it’s a lack of lifecycle visibility of the digitally connected components, especially during the design and control phase, that can be most challenging – and frustrating – to medical device development teams.
 Proper device record compliance documentation failings loom large here.